Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 status is forced.

 The following entry points are not implemented:
-- `mac_verify`: this mostly makes sense for opaque drivers; the code will fall back to using `"mac_compute"` if this is not implemented.
+- `mac_verify`: this mostly makes sense for opaque drivers; the core will fall back to using `"mac_compute"` if this is not implemented.
 So, perhaps ideally we should test both with `"mac_verify"` implemented and with it not implemented?
 Anyway, we have a test gap here.